Wrestling Hygiene Essential for Healthy Wrestlers

 Prevention is Key for Healthy Wrestlers

-While we all should be concerned about good hygiene is wrestling, you should know that prevent is the key to keeping wrestlers disease free.
-A little bit of common sense and prevention goes a long way.
+While we all should be concerned about good hygiene is wrestling, you should know that prevention is the key to keeping wrestlers disease free.

 Additional Hygiene Resources